-A student may transfer from one major to another within the same college or to different college after meeting the admission requirements of the new major and college.
+A student may transfer from one major to another within the same college or to different college after meeting the admission requirements of the new major and college at the time of transfer/change request.
 The student of this case should duly complete a "Change of Degree/ Major" form available on the DU SIS.
 This should be done at least one month before the beginning of the new semester.